presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 .. image:: Figures/HangmanFlowchart.jpg

 Your first task is just to understand the logic of the program, by matching up elements of the flow chart above with elements of the code below.
 In later problems, you'll fill in a few details that aren't fully implemented here.

 For this question, write which lines of code go with which lines of the flow chart box, by answering the questions in comments at the bottom of this activecode box.

 (Note: you may find it helpful to run this program in order to understand it.
-It will tell you feedback about your last guess, but won't tell you where the correct letters were or how much health you have.
-Allowing the game to do those things is what you'll do in later problems.)
+It will tell you feedback about your last guess, but won't tell you where the correct letters were or how much health you have, and it won't stop if you guess all the letters, so you can't *really* play with this version of the code.
+Allowing the game to do those things is what you'll do in later problems!)

 .. activecode:: ps_6_3